octobercms/docs/backend-forms.md

         return ['published' => 'Published', ...];
     }

-The fifth method uses a static method declared in the model class:
+The fifth method allows you to specify a static method on a class to return the options:

     status:
         label: Blog Post Status